 Failed SEPA Direct Debit transactions and R-messages

 An important aspect of the SEPA Direct Debit is the processing of failed transactions.
 To address this, R-messages are used in the account reporting (camt.05x, MT94x) to indicate why a transaction could not be processed.
 An R-message consists of a Reason Code indicating the ‘why’ and Reason type illustrating the type of R- message.
 The different possible 'R' messages are: (pre-settlement) request for cancellation, request for revocation, refusal, reject, (after settlement) refund, reversal and return.
-These reporting functionalities of the SEPA Direct Debit are explained here.
+For a detailed explanation, you can read the SEPA Direct Debit reporting functionalities.

 If your debtor has insufficient funds, you will receive an R-message that notifies you that the debit transaction was not processed successfully, subsequently you have to re-submit the transaction.